yochannah/clojure-bootcamp/activities/intro-to-clojure.md

 ### Data structures & syntax

-The structures you're most likely to encounter are maps and vectors.
-Note that commas aren't necessary to separate values.
+The structures you're most likely to encounter are maps vectors, and keywords.
+For syntax, note that commas aren't necessary to separate values, and whitespace is irrelevant to clojure.

 #### Vector
 ```clojure